MichaelHouvardas/Scroll2key/README.md

-# CommandBinds
+# Scroll2key
-This is in Pre Pre Alpha and really should not be used by anyone im just expermenting here with making command hotkeys
+im just expermenting here with making hotbar shifting keybinds some code was borrowed from my other mod commandbinds